savac/tag-cloud/README.md

 print topWords
 ```

 So far we have obtained the tags for a given document.
-We can now cluster (or categorise) the tags to get a deeper meaning of the topics discussed in the speech.
-Before we can cluster the tags we need to create a vector representation for the words in our vocabulary.
+As a more advanced task We can cluster (or categorise) the tags to get a deeper meaning of the topics discussed in the speech.
+However before we can cluster the tags we need to create a vector representation for the words in our vocabulary.
 We use the word2vec tool and train on our collection of president's speeches.
 It's also possible train on any other large corpus as we are only trying to find out what words appear close to each other:<br>
 ```
 utils_word2vec.write_model_word2vec() # this will create a word2vec model and save it on the disk
 ```